Troubleshooting · Yogi's VPS

 • Keep a single plugin for each major task where possible.

 If the dashboard gets noticeably faster with some plugins off, re enable them one by one to find the main cause.
-You can then ask us for lighter alternatives.

 4. Check resource usage on Yogi's VPS